The Origin of Turrón and Its History

 Demand grew so much that throughout the 20th century, the people of Jijona built dozens of turrón factories wherever they were sold.
 Not only in our country: Argentina, Cuba, Uruguay, Venezuela, Oran, Algiers, Fez, Rabat, and Casablanca were territories where artisanal turrón workshops were founded.
 Up to 4 factories were established in Oran, which was then a French colony.
 These factories closed with the independence of those countries and with the Spanish Civil War.

-History of the Jijona and Alicante turrón industry
+History of the Jijona and Alicante nougat industry

 An important event in the history of turrón occurred on August 18, 1939.
-On this date, the Regulatory Council for the exclusive Designation of Origin Jijona was founded and constituted.
-This entity was the predecessor of the current Regulatory Council for the PGI Jijona and Alicante Turrón.
-The Council works for the protection and quality of turrón.
-This council was the successor to the Turrón Makers’ Guild, created in 1904.
+On this date, the Regulatory Council for the exclusive Jijona Designation of Origin was founded and established.
+This entity was the predecessor of the current IGP Regulatory Council for Jijona and Alicante nougat.
+Council that works for the protection and quality of nougat.
+This council was the successor of the Gremio de Turroneros, created in 1904.

 In the mid-1940s, large shopping centers and supermarkets like Galerías Preciados, among others, proliferated.
 This led to marzipans and polvorones being purchased directly there and caused the closure of many of the shops that occupied the aforementioned doorways.